Independent Research Group Leader: Prof. Dr. Frank Ortmann

 Dipl.
 Phys.
 Michel Panhans

 Michel studied physics at the TU Dresden with specialization in the field of General Relativity.
 His diploma thesis in 2014 on “Newtonian BD-Spin-Moments and Gravito-magentism of the solar system” was realized at the Institute of Theoretical Physics and the chair of Astronomy of the TU Dresden.
-In 2014 he joined the group as a PhD student to work on simulations of charge-transport phenomena in molecular structures.
+He joined the group as a PhD student to work on simulations of charge-transport phenomena in molecular structures.

-“Diplom” in Physics, 2011, Dresden University of Technology, Germany.
-Sebastian is employed through cfaed and is jointly supervised with G. Cuniberti.
-He works on Organic Electronics Materials.
+“Diplom” in Physics, Dresden University of Technology, Germany.
+Sebastian joined the group for his PhD which he successfully defended in Material Science (German: Dipl.
+Ing.) in 2020 with "summa cum laude" He works on Organic Electronics Materials.